Ulcerative colitis

 • Do you have a family history of inflammatory bowel disease?
 Parents, siblings?

-These and other questions already help us to make an initial assessment.
+These and other questions help us to make an initial assessment.
 Further tests then follow to differentiate ulcerative colitis from Crohn’s disease or other diseases.

 • Physical examination: for example, palpating the abdomen, examining the anal area, or digital rectal examination (palpation) with a finger to detect changes in the rectum.